World FUE Institute Meaning for Patients

 Standards matter in Istanbul because volume alone should not define the city.
 Istanbul should be associated with careful planning, ethical graft use, and surgeon responsibility, not only with the number of operations performed.

 My position is simple.
-I would not aim to promise the largest graft number.
-The plan should create natural improvement while protecting the patient’s long term appearance.
+I do not aim to promise the largest graft number.
+The plan should create natural improvement while protecting the patient’s long-term appearance.

-The patient should ask who evaluates the donor area, who designs the hairline, who decides the graft number, who creates the recipient area incisions, who supervises the critical steps, and how many patients are treated that day.
+The practical questions are who evaluates the donor area, who designs the hairline, who decides the graft number, who creates the recipient area incisions, who supervises the critical steps, and how many patients are treated that day.

 What makes a WFI connection meaningful at Diamond Hair Clinic?